-These no bake brownie bites are mini brownies topped with creamy avocado chocolate mousse.
-A portion-control dessert that is also a hormone-balancing, anti-oxidant, melt-in-your-mouth snack that will boost your protein, magnesium and iron levels and power you through the day.
+My no bake avocado chocolate mousse cups are basically chocolate mousse on a brownie, a hormone-balancing, anti-oxidant, melt-in-your-mouth snack that will boost your protein, magnesium and iron levels and power you through the day.

-And so I did.
-Put the truffle mousse on top.
-And this created an ever so easy to make, melt-in-your mouth creamy brownie bite treat.
+And so I did, creating a melt-in-your mouth treat.
 Super-energizing, and full of fresh whole ingredients.

 You don't need to buy an unhealthy candy bar for mid-afternoon boost.
 Just pop a few of these healthy bits of magic in your lunch.
 You will soar through your day!